r-dent/LocalHeroesLeipzig/README.md

 ## Local Heroes Leipzig - Map

+This project is taking data from the [Local Heroes Leipzig](http://local-heroes-leipzig.de/) project and tries to find geo location info for each entry.
+The resulting data is displayed in a customizable map that can be embedded on a website.

 This repository consists of 2 parts:

 1. A python script that parses data from the website and adds location data to it.